-I have a cervical herniated disk at C5-C6.
-I was recently in a car accident and now the herniated disk is causing severe pain.
+I have a cervical herniated disc at C5-C6.
+I was recently in a car accident and now the herniated disc is causing severe pain.
 When I had my second MRI, the doctor concluded that my disk was “hardening” and that there may not be “enough space” for the disk.

 Doctor’s Response: Maintain the Spine's Range of Motion